HowieHwong/sde-harness/README.md

 ## 🚀 Features

-- **Multi-Provider AI Support**: OpenAI (GPT-4o, GPT-4), Google Gemini, Anthropic Claude, and Hugging Face models
+- **Multi-Provider AI Support**: Supports almost all LLMs via [LiteLLM](https://docs.litellm.ai/docs/providers) and also supports running local models from Hugging Face.
 - **History-Aware Workflows**: Iterative processes with memory and context from previous iterations
 - **Multi-Round Evaluation**: Advanced metrics that analyze trends and improvements across iterations
 - **Dynamic Prompts**: Adaptive prompts that evolve based on iteration and historical performance